cbc-sonarqube/PHP-Debby-sonar/README.md

+# ⚠️ ARCHIVED

+This package is not maintained anymore.
+As an alternative you can use dependabot and github webhooks to get notifications.

+---

 # Debby - stay on top of your dependencies

 Debby checks your Composer & npm dependencies and tells you when to update.